-Our annual Heat and Decentralised Energy Conference will be happening on the 25 March 2020, in partnership with the Energy Institute.
+Our annual Heat and Decentralised Energy Conference will take place on Thursday 24 September 2020, in partnership with the Energy Institute.
 This event is a fantastic opportunity for professionals from across the energy and environment sector to come together to discuss exciting developments in heat and decentralisation.

 Heat and Decentralised Energy has earned a reputation for being the leading industry event.
 We attract more than 250 professionals each year providing unparalleled networking and knowledge-sharing opportunities.

 Our event programme is designed to challenge and inspire debate about the latest decentralised energy market, policy and technological developments across the industrial, commercial, public and domestic sectors.
 You will hear from industry leaders and participate in a wide range interactive panels and group workshops.